NavsGo/BikeLending_casestudy/README.md

 ## Introduction

-Business Problem: A bike renting business Boombike, severely impacted by covid is struggling to survive.
+**Business Problem**: A bike renting business Boombike, severely impacted by covid is struggling to survive.
 They are looking  to make strategic decisions and come up with a business plan after lockdown.
  Based on the meteorological data collected over the last two years , they want to undestand:
   - which variables are significant in predicting the demand for shared bikes.
   - how well those variables describe the bike demands

-The of this case study is to model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the bike rent demand varies with different features.
+The aim of this case study is to model the demand for shared bikes with the available independent variables.
+The model will be a good way for management to understand the demand dynamics of a new market.
 They can then accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model will be a good way for management to understand the demand dynamics of a new market.

 ## Conclusions